rtpa25/rtpa25/README.md

 - 🔭 I’m actively looking for an internship [at a seed](or pres seed stage startup)

-- 👨‍💻 All of my projects are available at [https://rp-rtpa25.vercel.app/](https://rp-rtpa25.vercel.app/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://rtpa.vercel.app/)

 - 💬 Ask me about **Next, Typescript, GraphQL, PostgreSQL**